AzAdminEVM/Power-BI-PL-300-Study-Guide/README.md

 **This document is current as of February 2022.**

 # How to Use this Document
 Clone the repo.
-Then, begin with the Microsoft Learn track found [here](https://docs.microsoft.com/en-us/learn/certifications/data-analyst-associate/), but also linked to in the below Outline.
-This is the go-to source for all material covered by the exam.
+Then, begin with the Microsoft Learn track found [here](https://docs.microsoft.com/en-us/learn/certifications/data-analyst-associate/).
+The subsections of this are what is linked to in the below Outline.
+It is the go-to source for all material covered by the exam.

 As you complete each section, check off each sub-section and header.
 To do so, add an `x` between the brackets, like so `[x]`.
 Example:
 - [ ] Incomplete